zhanhaozhao/VeriTxn/README.md

 For this reason, VeriTxn and the baseline systems do not support cursor.

-We would like to clarify that VeriTxn avoid the cursor but accommodate its essential logic (tpcc\_txn.cpp, lines 145-155):
+We would like to clarify that VeriTxn avoid the cursor but accommodate its essential logic (`trusted/system/tpcc_txn.cpp`, lines 145-155):

 ```
 // This code is used to target a customer by the customer last name